Kio-td/kyla.moe/README.md

 2. You may not touch anything outside of docs/
 3. You may not advertise anything of yours.
 4. You may not write anything malicious.
+5. Reverts may only be done with blessings of Kio/Kyla (This goes for manual edits back to original!
+Make something new~)
-5. Please don't get me in trouble.
+6. Please don't get me in trouble.
-6. Local Libraries > CDN
+7. Local Libraries > CDN
-7. Have fun!
+8. Have fun!

 ## Licenses
 [Neofox](https://volepon.ink/emojis/neofox) by [Volpeon](https://volepon.ink) under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en)